 The simplified method can be used for trips relating to:

 NOTE: if you live more than 40 kilometers away from medical facilities, keep a travel log ... as you can claim dentist, optometrist, and doctor trips under medical expenses on your personal tax return.

-Mileage rates for the 2017 tax year are not released until early 2018.
-Here are the 2016 mileage rates that were released early in 2017.
+Mileage rates for the 2021 tax year are not released until early 2022.
+Here are the mileage rates for the 2020 tax year that were released in late January, 2021.

-If your employees use their personal vehicle for business purposes, these are the published tax rate deduction limits for the tax-exempt portion of allowances that CRA considers reasonable.
+If your employees use their personal vehicle for business purposes (i.e. employee owned cars), these are the published tax rate deduction limits for the tax-exempt portion of allowances that CRA considers reasonable.
 Any amount paid over these rates is considered a taxable benefit that must be reported on the employee's T4 slip.

 Reimbursement of toll or ferry charges or supplementary business insurance is acceptable provided you did not calculate your allowance to include these reimbursements.

-It is recommended you have employees keep an auto log as proof of the number of kilometres driven for business use.
+It is recommended you have employees keep an auto log as proof of the number of kilometers driven for business use.